AngryRectangle/Yaga/README.md

 ## Observables

-Observer pattern in Yaga implemented with using of IObservable, IOptionalObservable, IObservableEnumerable and IObservableArray.
+Observer pattern in Yaga implemented with using of IObservable and IOptionalObservable.

 ### Observable